 Q: What are the requirements for NOUN entry?

-A: Admission at the National Open University of Nigeria (NOUN) for the 2025/2026 academic calendar year is still open.
+A: Admission at the National Open University of Nigeria for the 2026/2027 academic calendar year is still open.

 Q: Can I use a NOUN certificate abroad?

-A: You can use a NOUN certificate abroad since the National Universities Commission (NUC) of Nigeria recognises and accredits it, and it’s gone through international accreditation as well.
+A: You can use a NOUN certificate abroad since the National Universities Commission (NUC) of Nigeria recognises and accredits it, and it has gone through international accreditation as well.

 Q: How many times does NOUN give admission in a year?

 A: You can apply to the school any semester; admissions stay open year round.
 No need to wait for a specific time.
-Just pick the semester that works for you and go for it.
+Please select the semester that best suits your schedule and proceed with your application.

 Q: Do I need to write JAMB for NOUN?

-A: You don’t need to take the Joint Admission and Matriculation Board (JAMB) exam to get into the National Open University of Nigeria (NOUN).
+A: You don’t need to take the JAMB exam to get into the National Open University of Nigeria.

 Q: Can you work and study at NOUN?